MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 >
 > - **Cost guardrails**.
 Use governance policies to restrict resource types, configurations, and locations.
 Additionally, use role-based access control to block actions that can lead to overspending.
 >
-> - **Choose the right VM plan and SKU**.
-Make sure you select [VM sizes](/azure/virtual-machines/sizes) that serve the workload purposes.
-For interruptable processes, consider [Spot VMs](/azure/virtual-machines/spot-vms), which can lower costs.
-With Flexible orchestration, you can mix in spot VMs with regular VMs.
+> - **Choose the right resources**.
+You selection of VM plan sizes and SKUs have a direct impact on the overall cost.
+Choose VMs based on workload characteristics.
+Is the workload CPU intensive or does it run interruptable processes?
 Each SKU has associated disk options that impacts the overall cost.
 >
 > - **Choose the right capabilities for dependent resources**.
 Save on backup storage costs for the vault-standard tier using Azure Backup Storage reserved capacity.
 It offers a discount when you commit to a reservation for either one year or three years.
 >